ekmixon/kotlin/kotlin-native/HACKING.md

 To run runtime unit tests on the host machine for both mimalloc and the standard allocator:

-    ./gradlew kotlin-native:hostRuntimeTests
+    ./gradlew :kotlin-native:hostRuntimeTests

-To run tests for only one of these two allocators, run `kotlin-native:hostStdAllocRuntimeTests` or `kotlin-native:hostMimallocRuntimeTests`.
+To run tests for only one of these two allocators, run `:kotlin-native:hostStdAllocRuntimeTests` or `:kotlin-native:hostMimallocRuntimeTests`.

 We use [Google Test](https://github.com/google/googletest) to execute the runtime unit tests.
 The build automatically fetches the specified Google Test revision to `kotlin-native/runtime/googletest`.
 It is possible to manually modify the downloaded GTest sources for debug